 Value and Percent Difference From the Strategy Without Roth Conversions

 For example, if a couple’s tax rate falls from 24% in working years to 22% in retirement, converting is favorable unless more than 89% of earnings in the taxable account are tax-free.
-For someone whose rate falls from 22% to 12%, converting becomes unfavorable when more than 43% of the taxable account earnings are tax-free.
-Again, these numbers rely on the specific situation evaluated, in which someone doesn’t need RMDs for expenses in retirement, among other assumptions.
+For someone whose rate falls from 22% to 12%, converting becomes unfavorable when more than 40% of the taxable account earnings are tax-free.
+Again, situation evaluated, in which someone doesn’t need RMDs for expenses in retirement, among other assumptions.

 (Fig. 2) Roth Conversion Effectiveness